sasha0552/pascal-pkgs-ci/README.md

 > [!WARNING]
 > Wheels, as of v0.6.5, is currently in a soft-broken state due to PyTorch.
-> To use them, you need to manually patch PyTorch.
+> To use them, you need to manually patch PyTorch after installation of vLLM.
 >
 > <details>
 > <summary>Patching PyTorch</summary>